Estimated reading time: 6 minutes

 Sugar alone is often used to preserve fruits.
 Jams and jellies are high in sugar for a good reason: the sugar stops the bacteria growth.
 Candied fruits are an excellent treat during a long winter.
 The fruit is boiled in a syrup made of 1/2 cup of sugar and 1 & 1/2 cups of water.
 The fruit is laid out to dry and then rolled in sugar.
-These sweet treats will last for months when stored in air tight containers.
-Here are more details in case you want to try this.
+These sweet treats will last for months when stored in airtight containers.

 Storing root crops and fruits in a root cellar is one of the best options for preserving food.
 It allows you to keep the food in its original form for months.
 Potatoes, onions, carrots, beets, and apples can last throughout the winter when stored in a root cellar.
 The trick for root crop preservation is to leave the dirt on the floor.
 The dirt helps keep the cellar cool and provides the perfect amount of humidity.